Oregon Public Library’s $12.5M Transformation

 • Patron visits doubled compared to the former facility

-• Over 700 new library cards issued within the first three months
+• 700+ new library cards issued within the first three months

 • Expanded programming, including new teen-focused services